rotor-ai/rtrcmd/README.md

     ⚠ On Ubuntu, the [`python3-distutils`](https://packages.ubuntu.com/focal/python3-distutils) package
     is required to setup a virtual Python Interpreter in PyCharm.

-    ⚠ On Ubuntu, PyQt5 will require the [libxcb-xinerama0](https://packages.ubuntu.com/focal/libxcb-xinerama0) library, as noted in [this forum post](https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found/4).
+    ⚠ On Ubuntu, PyQt5 will require the [libxcb-xinerama0](https://packages.ubuntu.com/focal/libxcb-xinerama0) package, as noted in [this forum post](https://forum.qt.io/topic/93247/qt-qpa-plugin-could-not-load-the-qt-platform-plugin-xcb-in-even-though-it-was-found/4).

 #### Sending code to the Raspberry Pi:
 * On your dev machine, add an entry in `/etc/hosts` for `rc`.
 This should point to the IP address for your Raspberry Pi (RPi)